SST/FT special on John Key

 Instead what set him apart were essentially political and managerial skills.
 He was unusually good at charming colleagues and clients, and rallying staff around him.

 “He is a real people person very sociable.
-We would send him in to deal with the hardest and most difficult clients,” recalls John Kelly, a American was one of Key's bosses when Key was head of global forex for investment bankers Merrill Lynch in London.
+We would send him in to deal with the hardest and most difficult clients,” recalls John Kelly, a blunt American who was one of Key’s bosses when Key was head of global forex for investment bankers Merrill Lynch in London.

 While most successful traders in the financial world tend to be introverted, extremely brainy or thrive on taking crazily big bets, Key had never been a “typical” trader.